obiwan1805/obiwan1805.github.io/src/content/posts/writeups/Holmes-CTF2025/TheEnduringEcho/index.md

 ### Question 12
 > What is the full registry path that stores persistent IPv4->IPv4 TCP listener-to-target mappings?
 (HKLM\\...\\...)

 The question asked for a registry path for IPv4 mappings.
-If you dont familiar with Window Registry, it is a big, structured database where Windows and apps store settings.
+If you are not familiar with Window Registry, it is a big, structured database where Windows and apps store settings.
 In this question it is asking specifically about `HKEY_LOCAL_MACHINE` hive (or `HKLM`) which stores machine-wide settings (hardware, drivers, services).

 :::note[HKEY_LOCAL_MACHINE]
 `HKLM` hive is devided into 3 on-disk file called SAM, SOFTWARE and SYSTEM and all can be found at `C:\Windows\Systemn32\config\`:
 * SAM: `HKLM\SAM\...` - stores local user/group info and password hashes.
 * SYSTEM: `HKLM\SYSTEM\...` - system configuration (services, timezone, boot/LSA data used to decrypt SAM, etc.).
-* SOFTWAR: `HKLM\SOFTWARE\...` - installed software and OS configuration.
+* SOFTWARE: `HKLM\SOFTWARE\...` - installed software and OS configuration.
 :::

 ![image](./assests/8.png)

-You can browse to that key with Regitry Explorer to see the value:
+You can browse to that key with Registry Explorer to see the value:

 ![imgae](./assests/10.png)